Which materials are best for cold weather?

 Worst use – Outer layer

 Fleece is an excellent choice for a mid-layer since it offers both warmth and flexibility.
 Some of the heavier fleece tops have a certain degree of water resistance but are never truly waterproof and the heavier ones can become stiff and hard to move in.
 The very thin versions are good as a base layer since they are basically very warm t-shirts and the smooth material feels comfortable on the skin.
-As an outer layer they are only really effective in mild weather when its not raining, but when it comes to arctic conditions if you’re relying on a just a fleece to protect you, you’re going to be disappointed.
+As an outer layer, they are only really effective in mild weather when it’s not raining, but when it comes to arctic conditions if you’re relying on just a fleece to protect you, you’re going to be disappointed.

 Polyester

-Advantages – Quick drying, water resistant, flexible, wind resistant, light weight
+Advantages – Quick drying, water-resistant, flexible, wind-resistant, lightweight

-Disadvantages – Poor warmth factor, not very breathable, uncomfortable as anything other than an outer-layer
+Disadvantages – Poor warmth factor, not very breathable, uncomfortable as anything other than an outer layer

-Best use – outer-layer in mild conditions
+Best use – outer layer in mild conditions

 Worst use – mid or under-layers

 Polyester is a type of synthetic fabric similar to plastic, with there being several different versions.
-It has a good level of water resistance but isn’t considered 100% waterproof, although there are some heavier versions that claim to be 100% water resistant, though i personally wouldn’t want to put it to the test during a blizzard or torrential rain.
-The biggest problem with this material is that its normally quite thin and doesn’t provide much protection from the cold, with it commonly being used in things like urban jackets and outer shells for mild climates.
+It has a good level of water resistance but isn’t considered 100% waterproof, although there are some heavier versions that claim to be 100% water resistant, though I personally wouldn’t want to put it to the test during a blizzard or torrential rain.
+The biggest problem with this material is that it’s normally quite thin and doesn’t provide much protection from the cold, with it commonly being used in things like urban jackets and outer shells for mild climates.

-On its own it isn’t a great choice for the more extreme colder climates, and its wrinkly texture can make it uncomfortable as anything other than an outer layer.
-The other big issue is that the material is one of the least breathable you can get and causes sweating if to close to the skin without a more breathable layer in-between.
+On its own, it isn’t a great choice for the more extreme colder climates, and its wrinkly texture can make it uncomfortable as anything other than an outer layer.
+The other big issue is that the material is one of the least breathable you can get and causes sweating if to close to the skin without a more breathable layer in between.

 Cotton